Fraction Calculator

 a) Multiply the whole number 2 by the denominator 2.
 Whole number 2 equally 2 * 2/2 = 4/2

-b) Add the answer from previous step 4 to the numerator 1.
+b) Add the answer from the previous step 4 to the numerator 1.
 New numerator is 4 + 1 = 5

 c) Write a previous answer (new numerator 5) over the denominator 2.

-Two and one half is five halfs - Add: 13/4 + 5/2 = 13/4 + 5 · 2/2 · 2 = 13/4 + 10/4 = 13 + 10/4 = 23/4
+Two and a half is five halves. - Add: 13/4 + 5/2 = 13/4 + 5 · 2/2 · 2 = 13/4 + 10/4 = 13 + 10/4 = 23/4

 Rules for expressions with fractions:

-Decimals (decimal numbers) enter with a decimal point . and they are automatically converted to fractions - i.e. 1.45.
+Decimals Enter decimal numbers using a decimal point (.), and they will be automatically converted to fractions.
+For example, enter 1.45.

 Math Symbols

-Symbol | Symbol name | Symbol Meaning | Example |
+| Symbol | Symbol name | Symbol Meaning | Example |

-+ | plus sign | addition | 1/2 + 1/3 |
+| + | plus sign | addition | 1/2 + 1/3 |

-- | minus sign | subtraction | 1 1/2 - 2/3 |
+| - | minus sign | subtraction | 1 1/2 - 2/3 |

-* | asterisk | multiplication | 2/3 * 3/4 |
+| * | asterisk | multiplication | 2/3 * 3/4 |

-× | times sign | multiplication | 2/3 × 5/6 |
+| × | times sign | multiplication | 2/3 × 5/6 |

-: | division sign | division | 1/2 : 3 |
+| : | division sign | division | 1/2 : 3 |

-/ | division slash | division | 1/3 / 5 |
+| / | division slash | division | 1/3 / 5 |

-: | colon | complex fraction | 1/2 : 1/3 |
+| : | colon | complex fraction | 1/2 : 1/3 |

-^ | caret | exponentiation / power | 1/4^3 |
+| ^ | caret | exponentiation / power | 1/4^3 |

-() | parentheses | calculate expression inside first | -3/5 - (-1/4) |
+| () | parentheses | calculate expression inside first | -3/5 - (-1/4) |

 Examples: